airbytehq/airbyte/docs/integrations/sources/mongodb-v2-migrations.md

 **THIS VERSION INCLUDES BREAKING CHANGES FROM PREVIOUS VERSIONS OF THE CONNECTOR!**

 The changes will require you to reconfigure your existing MongoDB V2 configured source connectors.
+To review the breaking changes and to learn how to upgrade the connector, refer to the [MongoDB V2 source connector documentation](mongodb-v2#upgrade-from-previous-version).
-You can manually update existing connections prior to the next scheduled sync to perform the upgrade or re-create the source using the new configuration.
+Additionally, you can manually update existing connections prior to the next scheduled sync to perform the upgrade or re-create the source using the new configuration.

 Worthy of specific mention, this version includes: